Struct Arc

 EvaluateAtAngle(NFloat)

-Evaluates the position on the ellipse at a given angle θ
+Evaluates the position on the ellipse at a given angle θ (in radians),

 relative to the unrotated ellipse center.